Dear Consumer Ed:

 Consumer Ed Says:

 yes.
 After a manufacturer buys back a defective vehicle, it can scrap the vehicle or correct the defect.
 If the defect is corrected, the car can be sold or leased to a subsequent consumer, as it was in your case.
 In that event, the manufacturer must ensure that a disclosure form, the Reacquired Vehicle Notice, describing the defect is signed by the first person who purchases or leases the vehicle.
-The manufacturer is required to provide the Governor's Office of Consumer Protection with a copy of that signed disclosure document.
+The manufacturer is required to provide the Georgia Department of Law’s Consumer Protection Unit with a copy of that signed disclosure document.
 The disclosure form should then be included with all documentation when that vehicle is sold in the future.

 If you enjoyed this post, make sure you subscribe to my RSS feed!